noctabit/spam-call-blocker-app/README.md

 2. Enable installation from unknown sources in your device settings.
 3. Install the app and grant necessary permissions for call management and internet access.

-## Contributing

-We welcome contributions to this app!
-Please, feel free to upload your pull requests, report bugs, or suggest new features.

 ## License

-This app is released under the MIT License.
+This app is released under the GPLv3 License.
 See the LICENSE file for more details.